vial-kb/vial-qmk/keyboards/redox/keymaps/vial/readme.md

 ![Imgur](https://imgur.com/msHriYY.jpg)

-This keymap is a vial port of the default Redox keymap.
+This is the default Redox keymap with Vial enabled.

+I have disabled several features to reduce the firmware size, including mousekey and rgblight - see rules.mk

 I suggest reading the following links for advice on reducing firmware size.